t0mmyt/seisglitch/Docs/source/detector.rst

 * ``pre_filt``: used to deconvolute instrument response.
 * ``water_level``: used to deconvolute instrument response.
 If both specified (`pre_filt` as well), both are performed.
 * ``ACCfilter``: dictionary specifying the type of filter_ used for the acceleration data.
 There is no obvious reason to change the default (bandpass: 0.001 - 0.1 Hz).
 * ``threshold``: used to trigger glitches on the derivative of the filtered acceleration data (filtered jerk).
-Unit is therefore ms:sup:`-3`.
+Unit is therefore ms :sup:`-3`.
 Applied to positive and negative filtered jerk.
 * ``plot_triggering``: If `True`, a plot is shown in between that shows all glitch triggers that passed the threshold condition.
 These candidates are not yet checked against their polarization.
 * ``glitch_min_length``: In seconds.
 Defines the minimum length in which a new glitch cannot be detected once a glitch has been declared.
 5 seconds is fine.
 This parameter allows to detect "poly-glitches".
 * ``glitch_length``: Fixed, in seconds.
 For VBB 25 seconds is fine, for SP 50 seconds is fine.